Homemade Waffles Recipe

 Sweetener – If you want your waffles sweet, add between 2-4 tablespoons sugar (unprocessed, of course!) to the batter.
 You can also use a liquid sweetener like honey or maple syrup.

-How To Make This Homestyle Waffles Recipe
+How To Make Homemade Waffles

-Whisked homestyle waffles recipe batter in a blue mixing bowl.
+Flour in a large mixing bowl.

 Preheat your waffle maker and spray it with oil if necessary.
 Whisk the flour in a large mixing bowl with the baking powder.
-Add your milk to the flour, then the egg whites.

 Stir in the vanilla and cinnamon, and blend vigorously with a whisk until you have a nice, smooth batter.
 You can also use a high speed hand mixer or blender if you prefer.

-Waffles cooking on a waffle iron.
+Cooked waffles on a waffle maker.

 Using a ladle, pour the mixture into your waffle maker, and cook until golden brown.

-How To Store Leftover Waffles
+Best Way To Store Leftover Homemade Waffles?

 If packed well, these can be stored in the refrigerator for up to 3 days.
+However, they will soften.
+To crisp them up again, you’ll need to reheat them briefly on your waffle iron.

-How To Freeze Homestyle Waffles
+How To Freeze Homemade Waffles

 Wrap these well and store them in the fridge.
 Freezer bags are a good option here.
 If you are freezing them stacked, you may want to put small pieces of parchment between them, but for the most part, this is unnecessary unless there is somehow extra moisture in your freezer.

-How To Reheat Homestyle Waffles
+How To Reheat Homemade Waffles

 Whether these are out of the fridge or freezer, they can be reheated easily in a toaster.
 How toasting you make them is up to you.
 They can also be microwaved, but I find they get a little too soft that way.
 The toaster is best.
 Freeze for up to 4 months.